 "The Chicago Fed suggests that the month-to-month movements of the index are volatile and recommends the 3-month moving average of the index as a better indicator of national economic growth.
 The 3-month moving average of the CFNAI was -2.65 in April versus -3.29 in March.
 This index bottomed out in January 2009 (-3.69).

 "Setbacks from the auto industry restructuring should not be surprising.
 We will need to watch for a few months to confirm that it is not a false signal."

 Source: Asha Bangalore, Northern Trust, May 26, 2009.

-Asha Bangalore (Northern Trust): Jobless claims fall but continuing claims
+Asha Bangalore (Northern Trust): Jobless claims fall but continuing claims continue to advance

 "Initial jobless claims fell 13,000 to 623,000 during the week ended May 23.
 Continuing claims, which lag initial claims by one week, rose 110,000 to 6.788 million and the insured unemployment rate hit the 5.1% mark.
 The number of folks collecting unemployment insurance is troubling but the downward trend of initial jobless claims is the big positive aspect of the report."